Skip to main content

 The immediate outcome of the AARP v.
 EEOC litigation was a vacating of the EEOC’s rule that established the 30% incentive limit.
 The court found the EEOC’s justification for the 30% threshold to be arbitrary and insufficiently reasoned.
 Recognizing the potential disruption to existing wellness programs, the court initially allowed the rule to remain in place while directing the EEOC to formulate a more robust defense of its position.
 Ultimately, the EEOC removed the specific incentive limit from its regulations, effective January 1, 2019.

-This decision created a period of for employers.
+This decision created a period of regulatory uncertainty for employers.
 The foundational legal requirement for wellness programs to be voluntary remained intact, but the clear, quantitative guideline defining an acceptable incentive level was eliminated.
 Employers were left to navigate the ambiguous territory of designing wellness programs that were both effective and compliant with the anti-discrimination principles of the ADA and GINA, without a specific numerical safe harbor.

 Intermediate